jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/test_raster_creation/create_grid.rst

-.. _Create Grid:
+.. _Create grid:

 ***********
-Create Grid
+Create grid
 ***********

-Create an empty (VRT) raster that can be used as a pixel grid.
+Create an empty raster that can be used as a grid.

 **Parameters**